FalsoMoralista/legendary-adventure/README.md

     For the task of binary classification, the problem will be classifying elements of a given set into two groups as you can see from the examples below.
     1. **Breast Cancer**

-        In this example we use the data from the Breast Cancer dataset to build a **Deep Feed Forward** (DFF) neural network to **determine whether a tumor is malignant or benign**.
+        In this example we use the data from the Breast Cancer dataset to build a **Feed Forward** (FF) neural network to **determine whether a tumor is malignant or benign**.

         For that we start off by importing the dataset using the [Pandas](https://github.com/pandas-dev/pandas) library as seen below:
         ```python